Evaluating the Relationship Between Ramadan and Gratitude

 Understanding Gratitude in Islam

-“If you are grateful, I will surely increase your favor; but if you deny, indeed, My punishment is severe.”
+“If you are grateful, I will surely increase your favour, but if you deny, indeed, My punishment is severe.”
 (Quran, 14:7)

 Ramadan as a Time to Reflect on Blessings

-Human need deprivation through fasting deepens the awareness we have about the hardships faced by disadvantaged individuals.
-Our daily reflection during Ramadan builds our appreciation for what we typically ignore in life including drinkable water, shelter from the weather, and money needed for food.
+Depriving ourselves of human needs through fasting deepens our awareness of the hardships faced by disadvantaged individuals.
+Our daily reflection during Ramadan builds our appreciation for what we typically ignore in life, including drinkable water, shelter from the weather, and money needed for food.

-The practice of fasting during Ramadan helps people develop greater understanding of the feelings experienced by less fortunate individuals.
-The emptiness in your stomach serves as a reminder about poor individuals who work daily to obtain food for themselves and their loved ones.
-The rise in cultural consciousness prompts people to treasure their current possessions better while inspiring behavior dedicated to helping others.
+The practice of fasting during Ramadan helps people develop a greater understanding of the feelings experienced by less fortunate individuals.
+The emptiness in your stomach serves as a reminder of the struggles faced by individuals who work tirelessly to provide food for themselves and their families.
+The rise in cultural consciousness prompts people to treasure their current possessions better while inspiring behaviour dedicated to helping others.

 The Role of Suhoor and Iftar in Gratitude